MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-middleware.md

 ---
 title: Intercept messages | Microsoft Docs
-description: Learn how to intercept messages between user and bot using the Bot Builder SDK for .NET.
+description: Learn how to intercept messages between user and bot using the Bot Framework SDK for .NET.
 author: RobStand
 ms.author: kamrani
 manager: kamrani